We are Beacon

 By 2011, the fellowship had experienced a strong period of growth, with good energy and high expectations.
 A long-range strategic plan envisioned increased membership, a larger building, and a more visible role within the Flagstaff community.
 With a new Mission and Vision, the fellowship had grown to more than 100 members, and we changed our name to Beacon Unitarian Universalist Congregation.

 We are a strong, open-hearted, and resilient congregation, deeply committed to living and sharing our UU values.
 Many skilled and dedicated members have led our annual pledge campaigns so that we have the financial resources to support a full-time minister and part-time staff.
-A successful capital campaign ensures that work will begin in spring, 2019, on an expansion of our building.
+We also conducted a successful capital campaign during 2018 and 2019 and began construction on a building addition and remodel in the summer of 2019.

 We invite you to visit us and see for yourself why we choose to be Beacon members!